lrfosso/TowardsUnderwaterAutonomousFleets/README.md

 Contains the code made by the group connected to the do-mpc simulator.
 To run this simulator only [do-mpc](https://www.do-mpc.com/en/latest/) is required:
 1. Run command: **python3 rovSimulator.py**

 #### dataresultat

-Contains the results from the simulation tests conducted during the project.

-#### dataresultat